Sunrise in Oldham County, KY

 Tufted Titmouse babies were plentiful, not sure how many yet also born near my house~

-This young man was a friend of my grandson Thomas and they would have great Summer fun times doing mud runs like boys his age.
-They didn't travel in the same circles, but knew each other from these mud run events and Thomas has lost a chum.
-This is just another very sad story of something that should never have happened~
+A young man who was a friend of my grandson Thomas has passed away all too soon.
+They would have great Summer fun times doing mud runs like boys his age.
+They didn't travel in the same circles, but knew each other from these mud run events and Thomas has lost a chum~